Ocala, Florida: Education

-The public schools in Ocala are run by the Marion County School Board.
+The public schools in Ocala are run by the Marion County Public Schools.

 Colleges and universities

 Ocala is home to the College of Central Florida, a member of the Florida College System, accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 CF offers bachelor's degrees in business and organizational management, early-childhood education, and nursing, as well as associate degrees and certificates.
 The college offers specialty programs in equine studies, agribusiness, and logistics and supply-chain management.
 It also has one of 21 campuses of Rasmussen College, a Higher Learning Commission, regionally accredited post-secondary institution.
 Webster University offers on-site, regionally accredited graduate degree programs in business and counseling at their Ocala Metropolitan Campus.